-- 58.As for ordinary shares, the issuer may buy back the instrument but neither the contract nor marketing conditions shall provide an(y) expectation that the instrument will be redeemed or bought back. - 59.
-The competent authorities shall have the possibility to refuse the buyback or limit the amount to be bought back particularly when they have determined that the level of the capital of the institution (both current and expected) is not adequate for its risks. - 60.
-An issuer that intends to buy back capital instruments shall submit an application to the competent authorities as soon as it has made its decision to buy back some instruments.
-The competent authorities may define a process for the transmission of the application, taking into account the materiality of the amount to be redeemed and/or the information already provided, notably as part of the evaluation of the ICAAP of the institution.
-The competent authorities may also define an ex-ante process by which they may define in advance an amount that can be bought back by the institution without triggering deduction.
-The deduction will only occur when sufficient certainty (cf. § 48) has been demonstrated. - 61.
-The application shall contain a detailed updated capital plan allowing the competent authority to conduct its assessment of the potential impact of the buy-back on the financial and solvency positions of the issuer.
-Competent authorities may also ask the institution to assess its ability to re-access the market if necessary as part of its capital plan.
-The application shall, at the minimum, include all the information required for the buy-back of hybrid instruments7.
-The issuer shall submit its application well in advance of the buy-back date.
+- 59.As for ordinary shares, the issuer may buy back the instrument but neither the contract nor marketing conditions shall provide an(y) expectation that the instrument will be redeemed or bought back. - 60.
+The competent authorities shall have the possibility to refuse the buyback or limit the amount to be bought-back notably when they have determined that the level of capital of the institution (both current and expected) is not adequate to its risks. - 61.An issuer that intends to buy back capital instruments shall submit an application to the competent authorities as soon as it has made its decision to buy-back some instruments.
+Competent authorities may define a process for the transmission of the application, taking into account the materiality of the amount to be redeemed and/or the information already provided, notably as part of the evaluation of the ICAAP of the institution.
+The application shall contain a detailed updated capital plan allowing the competent authority to conduct its assessment on the potential impact of the buy-back on the financial and solvency positions of the issuer.
+The application shall, at a minimum, include all the information required for the buy-back of hybrid instruments.
+The issuer shall schedule the submission of its application well in advance of the buy-back date. - 62.Competent authorities may also ask the institution to demonstrate that it can re-access the market if necessary.